 I. IN CASE OF INJURY

-A. If needed, employees should seek treatment at a UC San Diego Center for Occupational & Environmental Medicine Clinic, or a UC San Diego Health Systems Emergency Department; information is available on Blink at the webpage.
+A. If needed, employees should seek treatment at a UC San Diego Center for Occupational & Environmental Medicine Clinic, or a UC San Diego Health Systems Emergency Department; information is available on Blink at the “Report a work-related injury, Illness or hazardous material exposure” webpage.

 Report an Injury: 1-877-682-7778, 858-534-2454, 858-534-4785 or 858-822-2979

 Report a Serious Injury: 1-858-534-2454, after hours contact UC San Diego Police at 858-534-4357

 The University's self-insured Workers' Compensation Program was established in accordance with the Workers' Compensation Laws of California.
 This Program provides benefits to employees who are injured as a result of work related activities.
 The benefits may include payment of a portion of the employee's salary and payment of all expenses for necessary medical care.
 The amount and type of benefits available vary depending upon the specifics of each situation.

 The following offices have available staff to provide information and assistance: